bhaney/near_ir_person/README.md

 ## Getting started

 The first step is to configure a camera on your robot.
 [Here](https://docs.viam.com/components/camera/webcam/) is an example of how to configure a webcam.
-The next step is to configureboth the mlmodel service and a vision service.
-Remember the names given to the camera, mlmodel service, and vision service, it will be important later.
+The next step is to configure both the mlmodel service and a vision service.

 > [!NOTE]
 > Before configuring your mlmodel service or vision service, you must [create a robot](https://docs.viam.com/manage/fleet/robots/#add-a-new-robot).